 Rochelle travels the country hosting conversations about the burden that America still bears by refusing to deal with the aftermath of American enslavement.

 She makes frequent television and radio appearances, including on National Public Radio.
 She worked previously at The (Louisville) Courier-Journal, The Dallas Morning News and The Washington Post.
 She received the 2017 Ida B. Wells Award from the National Association of Black Journalists “for her outstanding efforts to make newsrooms and news coverage more accurately reflect the diversity of the communities they serve” and the 2018 Lifetime Achievement Award from the Society of Professional Journalists.

-She was a 2016 inductee into the Michigan Journalism Hall of Fame and a 2019 inductee into the N.C.
-Media and Journalism Hall of Fame.
-(Watch her acceptance speech here).
-And she is a co-founder of Letters to Black Girls, an initiative to give letters of advice and encouragement from women across the country to girls across the country.
+She was a 2016 inductee into the Michigan Journalism Hall of Fame, a 2019 inductee into the North Carolina Media and Journalism Hall of Fame and a 2021 inductee into the National Association of Black Journalists Hall of Fame.
+She also is a co-founder of Letters to Black Girls, an initiative to give letters of advice and encouragement from women across the country to girls across the country.

 Rochelle lives near the banks of the Detroit River.
 But the world traveler never stays at home long.
 She has visited 28 countries and 33 states … and counting.

 When the Michigan governor and legislature couldn’t balance the state budget without cutting education funding, Rochelle convened a kitchen cabinet of female financial experts who balanced the budget – in two days – without cutting education.

 After Detroit voted to elect city council members by district for the first time in a century, Rochelle worked with a data think tank and the newspaper’s design team to create seven proposed districts.
 The city council later created seven council districts that looked like the ones she created.